sczopek/Medicago-Truncatula-Verticilium-WGNCA-Analysis/README.md

 # Medicago Truncatula Verticillium WGCNA Analysis

 This software uses performs WGCNA analysis on Medicago Truncatula sequence data.
+WGCNA (Weighted Genome Coexpression Network Analysis) divides the RNA sequences into clusters that share a common count expression profile.
+This cluster's count expression profile is vector, and this vector's coordinates are the average RNA counts for each experiment in the trial.
+(Each cluster is characterized by a unique expression profile.)
+The goal is to identify the clusters associated with the plant's fungal immune response providing a list of immunity candidate genes.

 Since WGCNA analysis is computationally intensive the output files are provided, so there isn't a need to run this software on a cluster or on the cloud.
 An overview for each file and the sample data is given, followed by some project notes.